Skip to main content

 Lightyear mobile app

-Lightyear operates under the regulations of Estonia and the UK authorities.
-Lightyear Europe is directly regulated by the Estonian Financial Supervision Authority (EFSA) -4.1-1/31.
-In the UK, the service is provided by Lightyear UK Ltd, which is authorised and regulated by the Financial Conduct Authority (FRN 987226).
+Lightyear operates under Estonian and UK regulation.
+Lightyear Europe AS is regulated by the Estonian Financial Supervision Authority (Finantsinspektsioon), with EU clients covered by the Estonian Investor Protection Sectoral Fund up to €20,000.
+In the UK, the service is provided by Lightyear UK Ltd, authorised and regulated by the Financial Conduct Authority (FRN 987226).
+Lightyear also offers a free share worth up to €100 with the promo code INVESTINGINTHEWEB.

 Disclaimer: Capital at risk.
 The provider of investment services is Lightyear Financial Ltd for the UK and Lightyear Europe AS for the EU.
 Terms apply: lightyear.com/terms.
 Seek qualified advice if necessary.